Logo

 Mail

-It is the common category for notices informing you about receiving mail items addressed to your company.
+It is the standard category for notices informing you about receiving mail items addressed to your company.
 This also includes any physical bank cards we have received.

 Official